Ford Mustang (third generation): Engines

-Engines for the 1983–1986 models included the 2.3 L, the 2.3 L turbo - now fuel-injected and available only in the Turbo GT and SVO, the 3.8 L Essex V6, and the High Output (H.O.)
+Engines for the 1983–1986 models included the 2.3 L, the 2.3 L turbo — now fuel-injected and available only in the Turbo GT and SVO, the 3.8 L Essex V6, and the High Output (H.O.)
 302 CID V8 engine, with a new four-barrel carburetor made by Holley.
 The 3.3 L straight-six engine was dropped after the 1982 model year.

 Transmissions

 Transmission availability varied behind the H.O.
 302 CID each year.
 The Tremec four-speed manual overdrive (SROD) carried over from the 1982 model year and was the standard transmission behind the 302 in 1983.
-Shortly after the 1983 model year started, the "standard duty" Borg Warner five-speed manual overdrive transmission (T-5) became available and it was then the standard transmission behind the 302 engine, with the SROD becoming optional - with an invoice credit - for the remainder of the model year.
+Shortly after the 1983 model year started, the "standard duty" Borg Warner five-speed manual overdrive transmission (T-5) became available and it was then the standard transmission behind the 302 engine, with the SROD becoming optional — with an invoice credit — for the remainder of the model year.
 For the 1984 model year, the four-speed automatic overdrive (AOD) transmission became available for the first time in the Mustang model line, and it was available behind the 302 engine only with throttle-body electronic fuel injection (called 'Central Fuel Injection' or CFI).
 The T-5 was still available with the 4V carb induction system.
 For the 1985 model year, the Borg-Warner T-5 transmission was upgraded by Borg-Warner to "Heavy Duty" status, also known as "World Class".
 The WC T-5 was still only available with the 4V induction system.
 The AOD transmission was also still only available with CFI induction carried over from 1984 but shortly after the model year started it received the exhaust system from the 4V/T-5 engine, and a 15 hp increase.
 In 1986 the H.O.
 302 CID engine was now sequentially fuel-injected (SEFI), and was available with either automatic or manual transmissions.

 Motorsport

 The Mustang became Ford's main challenger in the early years of Group A touring car racing in Europe and Australia.
-However, the 302 cuin V8 engine was not a contender in the various European championships but was replaced in 1985 by the turbocharged Ford Sierra XR4Ti.
+However, the 302 cuin V8 engine was not a contender in the various European championships and was replaced in 1985 by the turbocharged Ford Sierra XR4Ti.

 Australian Dick Johnson purchased two Mustangs built by the German Zakspeed team in mid-1984 for use through 1985 and 1986 Australian Touring Car seasons as Ford Australia did not homologate either the Australian built Ford XE Falcon or its replacement, the XF Falcon, for racing.
 Johnson had a race win in the Group A support race for the 1985 Australian Grand Prix, as well as several placings in the 1985 and 1986 Australian Touring Car Championships.
 The Mustang's competitive life in Group A came to an end at the end of 1986 and was replaced in 1987 by the European-designed turbocharged Ford Sierra RS Cosworth.